-North Korea fired unidentified projectile, South Korea says
+North Korea fired 2 unidentified projectiles, South Korea says

-Seoul, South Korea (CNN)North Korea fired at least one "unidentified projectile" into the waters between South Korea and Japan on Thursday afternoon, the South Korean government said in a statement.
+Seoul, South Korea (CNN)North Korea fired two "unidentified projectiles" into the waters between South Korea and Japan on Thursday afternoon, the South Korean government said in a statement.

 It is unclear what exactly was launched, but South Korea's Joint Chiefs of Staff said the military "is maintaining its readiness by monitoring relevant movements in preparation for further launches."